 F.2 Organization

-F.2.1 Directors

-a.
-The Science Quest Director team may include, but are not limited to, the following (subject to financial feasibility):
+- F.2.1 Managers - The Science Quest Manager team may include, but are not limited to, the following (subject to financial feasibility): - i.
+Head Director - ii.
+Business and Operations Director (Assistant) - iii.
+Marketing and Materials Director (Assistant)

-i.
-Director

-ii.
-Business Director (Assistant)

-iii.
-School Year Director (Assistant)